New Hope for Wound Healing

-Researchers across the country are studying different ways to improve wound healing in horses.
+Teams of researchers from veterinary schools across the country are studying different methods to speed up and improve wound healing in horses.

-Healing wounds is a hot topic at our Canadian veterinary schools.
+Healing a wound is a hot topic at our Canadian veterinary schools.
 Several interesting studies are currently being conducted at the University of Calgary Faculty of Veterinary Medicine (UCVM), the Western College of Veterinary Medicine (WCVM) and the Université de Montréal Faculté de Médecine Vétérinaire (FMV).

 Dr. Holly Sparks of the UCVM is researching the use of stem cell-based therapies to improve skin grafting techniques for horses and humans with traumatic skin wounds and burns.